I. Purpose

 - Students who are considered lawfully absent from school or a class will have the opportunity to make up missed assignments.

-- Teachers are required to provide make-up work (within 48 hours) for students who are lawfully absent, including suspensions, and who have not qualified for home and hospital teaching.
+- Teachers are required to provide make-up work (within 48 hours) when requested for students who are lawfully absent, including suspensions, and who have not qualified for home and hospital teaching.

 - For all suspensions, teachers are required to provide make-up work and assignments to all students, unless other educational alternatives are provided.

-- Students who are lawfully absent may not be penalized for work not provided by the school for periods of such lawful absence.
+- Students who are lawfully absent may not be penalized for work requested but not provided by the school for periods of such lawful absence.

 - The number of days allowed to make up missed work will be equivalent to the number of days of lawful absences.
-The timeline will begin when the teacher provides the student with the assignments. ______.
+The timeline will begin when the teacher provides the student with the assignments within 48 hours of the request.
 Students who fail to complete missed assignments within the allotted time will receive 0 (zero) for each assignment.

-In addition to Home and Hospital Teaching, these students may make up work in ways other than home and hospital teaching by retaking a semester, participating in an online course credit recovery program, and continuing at the same pace with six (6) extra weeks to complete the semester.
+In addition to Home and Hospital Teaching, these students may make up work in ways other than home and hospital teaching by retaking a semester, participating in an online course credit recovery program, and continuing at the same pace with 6 extra weeks to complete the semester.

-- If the student has missed at least 10% of school days in a quarter, the parent(s)/guardian(s) must be called or emailed by the teacher.
+- If the student has missed at least 10% of school days in a quarter, the parent(s)/guardian(s) should be called or emailed by the teacher.

-- If there is no change in the student’s absences, the teacher of record will submit the student’s name to the grade level administrator or principal to communicate via telephone, letter, or email with the student and parent(s)/guardian(s).
+- If no change in absences, the teacher of record will submit the student’s name to the grade level administrator or principal to communicate via telephone, letter, or email with the student and parent(s)/guardian(s).

 - Students with chronic absences, both lawful and unlawful, will be referred to the Student Intervention Team (SIT) to address the underlying problems that lead to the absenteeism.
 This is inclusive of students with 504 accommodations and students with an Individualized Education Program (IEP).
 A SIT or IEP meeting will be convened to discuss the attendance issues.

-- Students who demonstrate a pattern of habitual truancy will be referred to the School Support Team (SST), which will include the Pupil Personnel Worker, for intensive interventions designed to increase regular attendance.
+- Students who demonstrate a pattern of truancy will be referred to the School Support Team (SST), which will include the Pupil Personnel Worker, for intensive interventions designed to increase regular attendance.
+Habitual truancy is defined as being absent at least 20% of the school days in a marking period.

 - Pupil Personnel Workers are required to report monthly, to the school principal, the names of students who have been habitually truant and chronically absent the previous month.
-This information can also be retrieved from SchoolMAX.
+This information can also be retrieved from the SIS.

 - Procedures for Students Detained and Incarcerated Students